Blue Marble Global Mapper

 Also, you can export those XY coordinates and elevation values as a CSV if you want to work outside of Global Mapper.
 In addition, the spreadsheet has slope and distance values which is extremely useful for other GIS applications.

-Thumbs Up for Versatility and Unique
+Thumbs Up for Versatility and Uniqueness

 We also like Global Mapper for its versatility.
 Overall, it supports over 250 GIS file formats.
 Also, it has built-in support for WMS and free online data.
 This means that you have access to imagery, topography and elevation for the entire world.